rubabfawad805-svg/Capstone_Project/README.md

 ## Conclusion

-Metformin emerged as the most promising candidate due to its strong binding affinity and stable interactions with key active site residues.
+Metformin emerged as the most promising candidate due to its strong binding affinity and stable interactions with key residues at the active site.
 This study demonstrates the importance of integrating docking, drug-likeness, and ADMET analysis for reliable candidate selection.

 ---